The Wine Routes of Spain Products Club

 In the north-west of the Iberian Peninsula, the Rías Baixas in Galicia impress with the shadiness of their vineyards and their Albariño wine, a perfect match for seafood dishes.
 Exploring the towns and villages of the region of Bierzo in León you will discover a rich cultural, natural, archaeological and artistic heritage, with one common denominator: wine.

-Further east, the landscapes and flavors of Txakolí Route invite the traveler to get lost in a region of beautiful towns and rich natural environment.
-Continuing our trip, La Rioja and Rioja Alavesa, where wine is the protagonist, with their interminable vineyards and amazing range of wineries, from the staunchly traditional to the most avant-garde.
+To the east, continuing our trip, you will find the three Routes os Rioja, the three essential ones: La Rioja Alta, La Rioja Oriental and Rioja Alavesa, lands where wine is the protagonist, have endless landscapes of vineyards and a range of wineries inexhaustible, from the most traditional to the most avant-garde.
 Next door, Navarre is justly proud of its rosé, reds and its whites, brimming with history and emotion and combining tradition and innovation.

 Both the wine production and the ways of the people Somontano at the foot of the Pyrenees sparkle with youth and talent.
 From Moncayo to the Ebre, the Route of Grenache in the Campo de Borja D.O. proves how one grape with character and strength like Grenache, worked for centuries in small family wineries (bodegas en cerro), can run the gamut of white, rosé and red wines, as well as remarkable cavas and excellent sweet wines.
 And also in Aragón, Campo de Cariñena offers one of the most traditional wine regions of our country, a mosaic of villages, fields and vineyards in the foothills of the Sierra de Algairén with architectonic jewels dating back to medieval and Renacimiento times.
 And all this without forgetting the region of Calatayud that has tourist attractions difficult to repeat such as landscapes, mountains, gorges, rivers, mudéjar, spas, gastronomy, wine and an endless number of enotouristic resources that will not leave you indifferent.